-Anyway, as I mentioned, this is actually my husband’s favorite breakfast food.
+Anyway, as I mentioned, bowls of oats are actually my husband’s favorite breakfast food.
 He asks for it all the time, but I always forget to make it until the next morning.
-Super healthy and SUPER easy to make, it’s the perfect breakfast to have ready and waiting for the fam when I feel too crappy to even think about breakfast in the morning.
+Super healthy and SUPER easy to make, it’s the perfect breakfast to have ready and waiting for the fam when I feel too crummy to even think about breakfast in the morning.
 It’s also a great grab-n-go breakfast jar (although I do not recommend eating and driving).

 - Strawberry Yogurt Overnight Oats

 - Strawberry Banana Overnight Oats with Peanut Butter

 - Cherry Overnight Oats with Cherry Banana Nice Cream